 Welcome to the Film Connection Directing Program…the film school alternative that trains you to be a director as it helps you to make real-world film connections in your city or town.
 That’s right—with the Film Connection, you will be put right in front of the people doing the hiring as you learn to be a filmmaker.
 Did you ever imagine that you could learn how to be a film director, from a director?
 Did you ever think that there existed an institution that not only trained you but actually tried to get you paid work even before you graduated?
-And did you ever think that the tuition at such a school would be 75% less than most of the others?
+And did you ever think that tuition could cost less than most of the others?
 Think it too good to be true?
 Well, think again.
-The Film Connection Film School Alternative is here, and here to stay.
+The Film Connection Film school alternative is here, and here to stay.
 We’re the common-sense answer to overpriced film schools that leave you unemployed, in debt, and underqualified.

 If you are accepted into our film program, the Film Connection will place you with a professional film, commercial, TV, or music video director within one hour to 90 minutes of where you live.
 This professional filmmaker becomes your personal tutor, your private mentor if you like, and he or she will teach you just about all you need to know to get your start in the film business, In addition to that, your mentor will introduce you to his or her connections in the film business by placing you on real movie, TV, commercial or music video projects.
 Now compare that with sitting in some overcrowded, OVERPRICED college classroom…it’s the biggest “no brainer” in the history of film school education…